conda-forge/conda-forge.github.io/src/misc/00_intro.rst

   CRAN
     **C**\ omprehensive **R** **A**\ rchive **N**\ etwork.
 CRAN is a network of FTP and web servers around the world that store identical, up-to-date, versions of code and documentation for R. `Learn More <https://cran.r-project.org/>`_.

+  FTP
+    **F**\ ile **T**\ ransfer **P**\ rotocol.
+The File Transfer Protocol (FTP) is a standard communication protocol used for the transfer of computer files from a server to a client on a computer network.
+FTP is built on a client–server model architecture using separate control and data connections between the client and the server. `Learn More <https://en.wikipedia.org/wiki/File_Transfer_Protocol>`_.

 TODO list